This blog may contain affiliate links. Read our disclosure policy for more info.

 In the winter, Queenstown is a ski destination, but in the summer, it’s all about downhill riding.
 In fact, like the ski season, people buy yearly lift passes that take their mountain bikes to the top of Bob’s Peak and other mountain bike parks nearby like Cardrona.

-If you just want to give it a go, you can get a day or weekly passes and can rent a mountain bike in town at any one of the rental shops.
+If you just want to give it a go, you can get a day or weekly passes and can rent a standard mountain bike or a mountain ebike in town at any one of the rental shops.
 No experience is required as there are easy and hard downhill runs.

 If you don’t want to try downhill riding, then just rent a bike and go for a ride.
 There are so many amazing trails around Queenstown to choose from and the views along the way are breathtaking.
 One of my favorite trails is the Frankton Track around to Kelvin Peninsula.
 The 16.2-kilometer track (10 miles) will take around 2 to 3 hours to complete.
 You’ll finish in Jardine Park on Kelvin Peninsula, and after, you can ride back to Queenstown or catch the bus using the bike racks available on every bus.